How To Make AI Chatbot In Python Using NLP (NLTK) In 2023

 - Create functions to take user input, pre-process the input, predict the class, and get the response

-- Start the chatbot using command line option
+- Start the chatbot using the command line option

 - Build the GUI using Python’s Tkinter library